chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

 chmod +x /var/www/flask/hello-world/start.sh
 ```

-In the last line of the `start.sh` file, the number `2` can be replaced with 2-4 times the number of cores on your VPS.
+In the last line of the `start.sh` file, the number `2` can be replaced with 2-4 times the number of cores on your server.
 Finally, to enable startup of the application on boot, execute the following:

 ```
 systemctl enable flask